Learn more about the CIS Ombudsman’s processes and topics related to U.S. Citizenship and Immigration Services (USCIS).

 If you experience problems uploading all your documents to the online DHS Form 7001 (for example, if your files exceed the file size limit), you can still file online.
 Follow these steps:

-- Within an hour of submitting your form online, you will receive a confirmation email from cisombudsman@hq.dhs.gov with your CIS Ombudsman request number (unless you requested that we communicate with you only by mail).
+2. Once you submit your form, you will see your CIS Ombudsman Request Number on the confirmation page.
+Within 24 hours of submitting your form online, you should also receive a confirmation email from cisombudsman@hq.dhs.gov with your CIS Ombudsman Request Number (unless you requested that we communicate with you only by mail).

 We will confirm that we received your emailed documents and will attach them to your case assistance request in our system.

-If you requested that we communicate with you only by mail, you may still email your supporting documents to us at cisombudsman@hq.dhs.gov.
-Please make sure to include your name and information to help us identify your case, such as your A-Number or receipt number.
+If you requested that we communicate with you only by mail (or we are required to do so), you may still email your supporting documents to us at cisombudsman@hq.dhs.gov.
+To help us identify your case, please make sure to include your name and information, such as your A-Number or USCIS receipt number.

 You must first request expedited processing from USCIS.
 Before you do so, review the criteria outlined in the USCIS Policy Manual.
 Not every circumstance that fits under one of the USCIS expedite criteria categories results in expedited processing.
 For example, if you request expedited processing for an application for employment authorization or student status, USCIS has stated it is not enough that you lost your job.
 You must provide evidence of other compelling factors that call for expedited treatment.